z88dk/z88dk/libsrc/_DEVELOPMENT/EXAMPLES/benchmarks/sieve/z88dk-new/readme.txt

 VERIFY CORRECT RESULT
 =====================

-To verify correct results, we compiled for the zx spectrum target using all combinations of compilers and libraries:
+To verify correct results, compile for the zx spectrum target and run in an emulator:

-classic/sccz80

-classic/zsdcc

 new/sccz80
 zcc +zx -vn -startup=4 -clib=new -O2 -DSTATIC -DTIMER -DPRINTF sieve.c -o sieve -create-app